 Moog has collaborative sales engineers experienced in understanding the customer’s needs who work with our business development and system engineering team to define the optimal solution.
 Our product design team is capable of developing the right products and solutions for the exact performance and system requirements of our customers.
 Whether the solution is electric, hydraulic or both (such as electro-hydrostatic technology), you can count on the extensive, proven experience of the Moog team.

 Most engineers know Moog’s history as experts in hydraulic motion control technology, but in the past 20 years, this has expanded to include electric solutions as well.
-Moog has become a technology leader in electric motion control solutions for applications such as flight simulation motion bases, medical simulation systems (based on haptic technology), pitch control systems for wind turbines, actuators for gas and steam turbines, automotive and aerospace test rigs, driving simulators, and many more.
+Moog has become a technology leader in electric motion control solutions for applications such as flight simulation motion bases, medical simulation systems (based on haptic technology), actuators for gas and steam turbines, automotive and aerospace test rigs, driving simulators, and many more.
 Moog also designs and manufactures many electric motion control products such as high-force actuators, highly dynamic servo motors, high-powered servo drives, motion controllers and software for diverse applications and markets.